proplot-dev/proplot/docs/usage.rst

 Importing ProPlot immediately adds several new :ref:`colormaps <ug_cmaps>`, :ref:`property cycles <ug_cycles>`,
 :ref:`color names <ug_colors>`, and :ref:`fonts <ug_fonts>` to matplotlib.
-If you are only interested in these features, you may want to simply import ProPlot at the top of your script and do nothing else!
+If you are only interested in these features, you may want to import ProPlot at the top of your script and do nothing else!
 We recommend importing ProPlot as follows: